FREE DELIVERY FOR ORDERS OVER £50

 The Large Cabbage White caterpillars feed on leaves; making irregular sized holes on the outer leaves.
 Their favourite plant targets are Cabbages, most Brassica plants, Nasturtiums and Turnips.
 The Small Cabbage White caterpillars will also feed on the outer leaves, but will also bore into the centre of plants and feed mainly at night.
 Their favourite plant targets are; Cabbages, Cauliflowers, Radishes, Broccoli, Nasturtiums and other ornamental plants.

-Covering plants with netting and fleece will reduce some egg laying but can restrict access and reduce air movement, which may lead to plants becoming more disease prone.
-Keeping plants healthy is always a good idea, as it makes them more resitant to pest and disease attack.
-Calcium provides a multi functional boost to plants , reducing plant diseases and has been shown to make plants less attractive to some pests such as Cabbage White Butterflies.
-Regular applications of liquid calcium such as CALCIUM BOOST will enhance plant health and reduce pest attack.
-CALCIUM BOOST is safe to use on edible plants and does not leave visible residues.
+Covering plants with netting and fleecing will reduce butterfly egg laying but can also restrict access and air movement to your plants, which may make your plants disease-prone.
+Keeping your plants healthy is vital as it increases plant resistance to attacks from pests and diseases.
+One way to ensure this is to provide your plants with calcium.
+Calcium gives plants a multi-functional boost, reducing diseases and even making plants less attractive to certain pests, such as the Cabbage White Butterfly.
+Regular applications of liquid calcium, such as our Calcium Boost, will enhance plant health and reduce attacks from pests.
+Calcium Boost is safe to use on edible plants and does not leave visible residue.

-If Cabbage White caterpillars are present on plants, first try to physically remove but of this is not possible, apply CATERPILLAR KILLER nematodes directly onto the caterpillars.
-The nematodes enter and kill the caterpillars and provide a safe and natural way to kill pests on edible plants, as they are harmless to humans.
+If Cabbage White caterpillars are present on plants, first try to physically remove them but if this is not possible, apply our Caterpillar Killer Nematodes directly onto the caterpillars.
+The nematodes enter inside the caterpillars and kill them.
+Nematodes provide a safe and natural way to kill pests on edible plants, as they are harmless to humans.